New Shelved state

 In recent years, we have been getting more and more suggestions in our issue tracker on how we could improve our product, and we really appreciate your ideas and enthusiasm!
 While all these are incredible suggestions in their own right, unfortunately, we can’t implement all of them as fast as we’d like to.

-“Shelved” is the new state given to submitted issues that we have reviewed and decided while they have merit, and could be a good thing to implement at some point, currently we cannot plan for them.
+“Shelved” is the new state given to submitted issues that we have reviewed and decided while they have merit, currently we cannot plan for them.
 So we have “shelved” them so they may be considered in the future.

 Why do we need this new state?

-We want to share our plans with you, and to give a clearer picture of what the next several releases of the IntelliJ-based product are going to bring.
+We want to share our plans with you, and to give a clearer picture of what the next several releases ReSharper are going to bring.
 If a suggestion is in the active state - it means that we’ve started working on it, while some other issues that we don’t plan to implement in the foreseeable future will receive a “Shelved” state.

-Does this mean that you’ll never implement this feature?
+Does this mean that you’ll never implement this request?

-We try to do our best to implement features based on the product vision and user feedback, though it’s impossible to implement everything.
-However, IntelliJ IDEA is built on an open source platform and we have close to 3000 plugins providing a variety of functionality that isn’t directly available in the product.
-In addition to this, with the launch of the marketplace, we foresee this number growing.
+We try to do our best to implement features and fix bugs based on the product vision and user feedback, though it’s impossible to implement everything.
+However, there's a number of plugins providing functionality that isn’t directly available in the product.
+With the launch of the marketplace, we foresee this number growing.

 We want to say a big thank you for all the bug reports that you have been submitting to our issue tracker, and please keep them coming!